Zhenlisme/heliano/readme.md

 - [To contact us](#to-contact-us)

 # Note:
-From version 1.1.0, HELIANO will use the term HLE1 to refer to the canonical Helitron (called Helitron in v1.0.2) and the term HLE2 to refer to the non-canonical Helitrons (called HLE2 in v1.0.2).
+1) From version 1.1.0, HELIANO will use the term HLE1 to refer to the canonical Helitron (called Helitron in v1.0.2) and the term HLE2 to refer to the non-canonical Helitrons (called HLE2 in v1.0.2).
 See figure below:

 <img src="https://github.com/Zhenlisme/heliano/assets/54898847/32b1ba39-3d4c-428f-8dda-fdde63c50003" width="660" height="420">

+2) From version 1.1.0, users are allowed to input a pair file as a complementary for LTS-RTS pair information.
+This will help a lot to search for HLEs in close species.
 # Dependencies
 ```
 - python = 3.9.0